 There's no snobbery in the teaching of creative writing at St Mary’s.
-Our job is simply to make you the best writer you can be.
 We're open to all kinds of writers with a wide array of interests, from science fiction to screenplays and from rap to romance.
 We recognise that reading and writing is changing, and we try to reflect new developments, from social media to video game writing.
 You tell us what you want to write and we will help you to write it as well as you can.

 At St Mary's we are friendly and supportive and get to know our students very well.
 We operate an open door policy in the department, and are always ready to meet students to discuss their writing and their reading inside and outside the course.
 There is a lively Professional and Creative Arts Society, and regular informal reading evenings, where students share work with each other.

 Our teachers are all practising, published novelists, poets and writers.
 There are fantasy and horror writing experts, acclaimed book critics and literary novelists, international journalists and TV scriptwriters.